rhadp-example-repos/automotive-image-builder/docs/building/unattended_updates.md

 triggers before the `ostree-finalize-staged.service` completes the migration (at reboot) and starts the watchdog.

-Secondly, the `watchdog-ostree-stop.service` triggers of `boot-complete.target` (i.e. after a successful green boot) and stops the watchdog.
+Secondly, the `watchdog-ostree-stop.service` triggers after `boot-complete.target` (i.e. after a successful green boot) and stops the watchdog.